 Most except the melilots appear to be perennial in this environment, but a few of them die away in the winter and do not return.
 Kidney vetch and red clover self-seed prolifically.

 Legumes vs industrial nitrogen manufacture

-However, the change from legumes to bags of mineral fertiliser had massive global consequences.
+The change from legumes to bags of mineral fertiliser had massive global consequences.
 Nitrogen fertiliser is now recognised as a major global pollutant of air and water both during the making process and when applied to land.
-Following restrictions on when and where nitrogen fertiliser can be put on fields, the total nitrogen used has declined, yet it remains very high.
+Following restrictions on when and where nitrogen fertiliser can be put on fields, the total nitrogen used declined from its peak in the 1990s, yet it remains very high.

-The croplands rely heavily on imports, both of the nitrogen fertiliser itself and nitrogen-rich protein needed to feed farmed animals and fish, which is bought in from the Americas.
+The croplands rely heavily on imports, both of nitrogen fertiliser itself and nitrogen-rich protein needed to feed farmed animals and fish, which is bought in from the Americas.
 Without these imports, agriculture as now practiced would collapse.
-There is therefore a renewed interest in legumes, their products and their contribution as a fertiliser.
+There is therefore a renewed interest in legumes, their nutritional qualities and their contribution as a fertiliser.

 Links to related material on the Living Field web

 Pulses (peas and beans) and their contribution to nutrition:

 - Feel the pulse – a travelling exhibition

 - Scofu – an indigenous Scottish tofu